insomniaeddie/PixelCloud_Serverless-Image-Processing-with-AWS/README.md

 3. Create an IAM role for the Lambda function.
 4. Create a Lambda function in Python.
 5. Use the Pillow library to resize and optimize images.
-6. Add code to the Lambda function to process images.
+6. Set up an S3 event to trigger the Lambda function.
-7. Set up an S3 event to trigger the Lambda function.
+7. Test the image processing pipeline by uploading an image to the source bucket.
-8. Test the image processing pipeline by uploading an image to the source bucket.
+8. Monitor the Lambda function